 - School of Humanities and Social Sciences

 - Department of Sociology, History, & Political Science

 - Undergraduate Programs

-- Undergraduate Programs - Sociology, History, & Political Science
+- Undergraduate Programs - Sociology, History, and Political Science

-Undergraduate Programs - Sociology, History, & Political Science
+Undergraduate Programs - Sociology, History, and Political Science

-The Department of Sociology, History, & Political Science offers degrees Sociology as well as History/Political Science.
+The Department of Sociology, History, and Political Science offers degrees in Sociology as well as History/Political Science.